atomicrobot/Carbon-Android/README.md

 To register an app to an organization you will need to go to the Crashlytics web dashboard, go to the organization settings, and then get the keys and secrets it displays.
 - Update `app/src/main/AndroidManifest.xml` with the organization api key.
-- Update `app/crashlytics.properties` with the organization build secret.

 ### Signing configs
 *DO NOT* use the demo keystore in your apps.
 Run `distribution/keys/generateKey.sh release` and update